Novatto Faucets Review & Rating Updated: September 16, 2025

 Novatto Website

 At our last update, we noted that the company website gave the impression of one that was not quite ready for prime time.
 A lot of things were seemingly left undone.
-The website, was incomplete with many features that did not work and links that led nowhere.
+It was was incomplete with many features that did not work and links that led nowhere.

 Things have improved.